Practical Radiology 2019 – Core Topics in Emergency Radiology

-- Develop and utilize a systematic approach to the assessment of traumatic injuries and non-traumatic injuries, from head to toe
+- Develop and utilize a systematic approach to the assessment of traumatic injuries and non-traumatic injuries, from head to toe.

-- Identify pertinent aspects of emergency radiology.
+- Identify pertinent aspects of nighttime and emergency radiology.

-- Understand latest imaging technologies to deliver continuous high quality care in emergency radiology.
+- Understand latest imaging technologies to deliver continuous high-quality care in emergency radiology.

 Practice gaps have been identified through radiologist’s clinical experience, quality assurance programs, clinical chief meetings and independent surveys from the 500+ radiologists that read for vRad.
 These gaps can have a significant effect on patient outcomes, patient care and costs.

 The Quality Assurance Committee was able find trends and classify many commonly missed diagnoses.
-Compiling and presenting the quality assurance data and trends of these common misses, provides a foundation for learning diagnoses and better patient care practices, both for core and emergency based radiology.
+Compiling and presenting the quality assurance data and trends of these common misses, provides a foundation for learning diagnoses and better patient care practices, both for core and emergency-based radiology.

 Clinical Chief Focus Groups hear reoccurring themes that recognize a series of commonly missed diagnoses from the 500+ radiologists that read for vRad, and conclude updated techniques, teaching the latest clinical advances and identifying commonly missed diagnoses will provide radiologists with knowledge to diagnose correctly, which will ultimately improve performance and provide quality patient care.